waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Positional Verification is Non-Negotiable:** My memory is unreliable.
 I MUST verify my `current_map_id` and `current_position` from the Game State Information after EVERY map transition.
 Failure to do so leads to catastrophic hallucinations and wasted turns.
 - **Multi-Level Puzzle Logic:** When all paths on a single map level are confirmed dead ends, the solution likely involves vertical movement (other floors) or an external event trigger outside the current map.
 Do not remain stuck on a single-floor hypothesis.
 - **Procedural Adherence:** When a documented procedure for a complex mechanic (like using an HM) exists in the notepad, I must follow it exactly instead of attempting unverified shortcuts.
 My failed attempt to push the boulder by pressing 'A' on it instead of using STRENGTH from the menu is a direct result of ignoring my own knowledge base.
-- **Trust Verified Tools Over Perception:** A verified tool can analyze map data more accurately than visual inspection.
-A 'No path found' result is a signal to re-evaluate my own assumptions about the map's layout.
+- **Trust Verified Tools and Game Data Over Perception:** A verified tool can analyze map data more accurately than visual inspection.
+A 'No path found' result from a tool like `verify_path` is a signal to re-evaluate my own assumptions about the map's layout.
 - **Re-evaluate Core Assumptions:** When a documented mechanic (like using STRENGTH) fails to solve an apparent puzzle, the root assumption that it *is* the puzzle is likely flawed.
 The obstacle may be a distraction.
 Instead of repeating the failed action, I must immediately pivot to exploring alternate paths or re-evaluating the fundamental goal.
 - **Abandon Broken Tools:** If a custom tool fails repeatedly and multiple agent-assisted fixes are unsuccessful, it is more efficient to delete the tool and switch to a manual strategy.
 Wasting turns on a fundamentally broken tool is a critical failure of strategy.
-- **Accurate Mechanic Modeling:** A tool's failure is often due to an incomplete or inaccurate model of the game world.
-I must ensure my tools account for all relevant mechanics (like walk/surf transitions, one-way ledges, etc.) to be reliable.
-Trusting a tool with a flawed world model leads to critical strategic errors.
 - **Robust Tool Design:** Tools must be designed to handle all UI states, not just the simplest ones.
 The `select_item` tool's fix, while necessary, caused a regression by removing its ability to prevent infinite scrolling.
 Future tools must be built with edge cases like this in mind from the start.
-- **Pathing Verification:** My pathfinding failures are due to creating flawed plans.
+- **Manual Pathing Verification:** My navigation failures are due to creating flawed plans.
 Before executing a `path_plan`, I must visually trace the entire path on the ASCII map to ensure it doesn't lead into walls, water (without SURF), or other obvious obstacles.
 This simple verification step will prevent wasted turns from failed movements.
 - **Perception Error:** I must be wary of perception errors, such as assuming a path is only one tile wide when it is wider.
 Before concluding a path is blocked, I must test adjacent tiles.

 # IMMEDIATE TASKS